 - Surgical errors in the placement of internal radioactive material

 - Shielding errors

 - Inadequate doses of radiation

 - Over-reliance on computerized record and verify (R&V) system

 - Miscommunication among members of the radiation therapy team

 Some patients can develop delayed reactions to radiation therapy several years after treatment.
 For example, delayed intracerebral hemorrhage is a rare side effect of radiation for brain stem tumors.
 Some conditions are known side effects of radiation; others may be the result of malpractice.

 It is important for patients and their families to discuss their concerns about radiation therapy errors with an attorney who understands radiological malpractice.

 If you or a member of your family was seriously harmed because of radiological malpractice, please contact our law firm to arrange a free initial consultation.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our medical malpractice lawyers represent clients throughout the state.
+Our medical malpractice lawyers represent clients throughout Connecticut.